-One of the most troubling aspects of AHPs is that they are not required to comply with EHB coverage requirements created under the ACA.
+One of the most troubling aspects of this proposal is non-compliance with EHB coverage requirements created under the ACA.
 This is deeply concerning because those individuals we represent rely on the current law's coverage requirements for access to medically necessary care.
 Prior to the passage of the ACA and creation of the ten EHB categories, people with MS routinely found themselves enrolled in plans that failed to provide coverage for the complex health care needs that MS demands.
 We often heard from individuals and families upon discovering that they were not covered for such essential components of quality MS care as specialty pharmaceuticals, neurology care, rehabilitation therapies, MRIs or durable medical equipment.